Lelelo1/SeekNav/README.md

 **Terms of Use**
 Use freely as you are being mindful about surroundings like traffic when using the app.
 Don't use it in criminal activities or purposes.

+**Subscription and Pricing**
+SeekNav is offered with free trial for one month.
+Thereafter the app is charged at 0.49$/month.
+Subscription is handled by Apple, via App Store and can be seen in Settings > Apple ID > Subscriptions.
+You have to be logged in with your apple id on your iPhone to see it.
+If you want to stop using SeekNav and have subscription.
+It needs to be cancelled in the settings mentioned.
+Uninstalling the app during free trial might result in losing the free trial period
+After 1 month you will be promted to start the subscription.
+This is done by tapping the button "0.49$/month" when the message appears.
+Thereafter the subscription is renewed every month from the day it was started.